Are NDAs legally binding in Mexico? A guide for employers [2024]

 When would an employee or contractor sign an NDA?

-In Mexico, it's common for employees or contractors to sign an NDA during onboarding at a new company or when they start a new work contract.
+In Mexico, it's common for employees or contractors to sign an NDA during the onboarding process at a new company or when they start a new work contract.
 A non-disclosure clause may also be included in their offer letter or employment contract.

 Frequently asked questions about NDAs in Mexico